dav3860/vmbix_zabbix_module/README.md

 and you should create a new directory with this git repo content.
 After that, inside of the new module directory, a `make` is enough.
 This will create the zbx_vmbix.so file.

-**Other**: There is a compiled version too.
-Copy it wherever you want (for example in /usr/lib/zabbix/modules).

 Configure
 ---------